D-Nkansah/D-Nkansah/README.md

 <a href="https://linkedin.com/in/daniel-nkansah-7540b3148/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a certify cybersecurity analyst with a decade experience in Federal Information Security Management Act (FISMA), Federal Risk and Authorization Management Program (FedRAMP), National Institute of Standards and Technology (NIST), Risk Management Framework (RMF), and Security Operation Center (SOC) processes and a dedication to solving complex problems.
+I am a certified Cybersecurity Analyst with half a decade experience supporting federal cybersecurity and compliance initiatives.
+Extensive knowledge of the Federal Information Security Modernization Act (FISMA), Federal Risk and Authorization Management Program (FedRAMP), National Institute of Standards and Technology (NIST) standards, Risk Management Framework (RMF), and Security Operations Center (SOC) processes.
+Proven ability to assess security risks, ensure regulatory compliance, and solve complex cybersecurity challenges while protecting organizational systems, networks, and sensitive data.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and my primary objective is to protect an organization's systems, networks, and data by ensuring the confidentiality, integrity, and availability of information.
-Ultimately, the goal is to stay one step ahead of threats while enabling the business to operate securely and efficiently.
+My journey in Computer Science has fueled a strong passion for cybersecurity and a commitment to protecting organizational systems, networks, and data.
+I am dedicated to safeguarding the confidentiality, integrity, and availability of information by proactively identifying and mitigating security threats.
+I have experience conducting interviews with security control owners and collecting objective evidence to support security assessments, risk evaluations, and compliance initiatives.
+My goal is to help organizations maintain a secure, resilient, and efficient operating environment while staying ahead of the evolving cybersecurity landscape.
+.

 ## Skills